2019 1

 Standouts in red:

-Croix Mouton, Domaine des Cambes, Grand Village, 20 Mille, Perrieres de Lafleur, and Reaut were strong, aromatic, had superb structure and complexity, dense fruit and tannin.
+Croix Mouton, Domaine des Cambes, Grand Village, 20 Mille, Perrieres de Lafleur, and Reaut were strong and aromatic, with superb structure and complexity, dense fruit, and tannin.
 An excellent effort from all!

 Bad Boy, Balthus, Cru Monpaisir, L'Esprit de Pavie, Magrez Fombrauge, and de Reignac followed after well-made wines; however, they had less intensity, depth, and length than the ones above.